openforcefield/standards/docs/enhancement-proposals/off-ep-0010.md

 ## Motivation and Scope

 A ProperTorsion is defined between a connected quartet of atoms `i-j-k-l`.
 The dihedral angle is calculated between the two planes defined by `i-j-k` and `j-k-l`.
 The directions of these planes, and the resulting sign of the dihedral, depend on how they are defined; however, it is currently unclear what standard to follow.
-While both directions yield the same result for symmetric torsions where the phase is 0 or pi, the choice of direction is important for for asymmetric torsions.
+While both directions yield the same result for symmetric torsions where the phase is 0 or pi, the choice of direction is important for asymmetric torsions.

 In addition, a SMIRKS pattern that can match a particular bonded quartet in either `i-j-k-l` or `l-k-j-i` order is